 All spins begin and end with horizontal flight.
 In order to spin, the aircraft must be completely stalled in horizontal, level flight from a clearly visible horizontal line before the stall.
-When the aircraft stalls, the center of gravity will drop from wings-level horizontal flight.
+When the aircraft stalls, the centre of gravity will drop from wings-level horizontal flight.
 It should be noted that an aircraft has forward inertia as the aircraft decelerates through stall speed.

 This appearance is more pronounced when the figure is performed downwind, and is enhanced when performed into the wind.
 This change in appearance is not a grading criteria.
-(Figure 46) One Turn Spin figure as drawn
+(Figure 46)